MileHacker Logo

 • The azulejos depict scenes from the Passion of Christ.

-• Includes a Latin inscription, "Our Lady of Piety, the Gate from the Village," reflecting devotion.
+• Includes a Latin inscription, "The Church of our lady of Piety, the Gate from the Village," reflecting devotion.

 • Set aside time to admire the intricate tile work and historical significance before entering.